WLAN-Pi/wlanpi-profiler/INSTALLING_WITH_PIPX.md

 # Installing `wlanpi-profiler` using pipx

 It is possible to install `profiler` outside of the WLAN Pi ecosystem on distributions such as Debian or Ubuntu using the `pipx` package manager.
+There are some tradeoffs, but the core profiler features will still work.

 Assumptions: